microsoft/PowerBI-CSharp/.github/BackwardCompatibility.md

 # Breaking Change Definition

-Breaking changes in Azure SDK for .NET are defined as follows:
+Breaking changes in Power BI SDK for .NET are defined as follows:

 ## Generated classes